nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 See the following documentation pages for more information:

-* The :ref:`zephyr:devicetree` documentation to familiarize yourself with the devicetree language and syntax
+* The :ref:`zephyr:devicetree` documentation to familiarize yourself with the devicetree language and syntax.
 * The :ref:`ug_nrf54h20_configuration` page for more information on how to configure your DTS files for the nRF54H20 SoC.
 * The :ref:`zephyr:zephyr-repo-app` page for more information on Zephyr application types.
 * The :ref:`dm_adding_code` documentation for details on the best user workflows to add your own code to the |NCS|.